-Purchasing power parity—often referred to simply by the acronym PPP—relies on a key assumption.
-It assumes a basket of goods in one country should cost the same as an identical basket in another country.
-This stems from the law of one price.
+Purchasing Power Parity—often referred to simply by the acronym PPP—relies on a key assumption.
+It assumes that a basket of goods in one country should cost the same as an identical basket in another country.
+This stems from the Law of One Price.

-If wheat was, say, cheaper than £3.20 in the UK, what would this mean?
+However, what if wheat was cheaper than £3.20 in the UK, what would this mean?

 So what does PPP mean?

-If we are comparing country A to country B, with an exchange rate E, the theory says:
+If we are comparing country A to country B, with exchange rate E, the theory states that:

-Price of basket in country A = Price in basket in country B x E
+- The Price of a basket in country A = The Price of a basket in country B x E

 We can then manipulate this purchasing power parity formula to give: